Criminal Speeding in Arizona: Tickets, Laws and Penalties

 Fill out this form or call us today at 480-818-9943.

-Speeding may seem like a minor violation, but in the state of Arizona, excessive speeding can be a misdemeanor crime, making it one of the more serious yet common criminal offenses.
+Speeding may seem like a minor violation, when compared to something like a DUI, but in the state of Arizona, excessive speeding can be a misdemeanor crime, making it a serious yet common criminal offenses.

 With penalties of up to 30 days in jail and up to $500 in fines, criminal speeding in Arizona is more than just a traffic citation, it’s something that can affect your personal life and finances for longer than expected.